Use the place value charts below to show what a digit is worth.

-The final template can be printed out and used for practice.
+The final template is a blank worksheet that can be printed out and used for practice.

-Simply write some numbers on the line for your child/students to graph on the chart.
-I've created a couple sample worksheets using Place Value here.
+Simply write some numbers on the line for your child or students to graph on the chart.
+You can also check out these sample worksheets using Place Value here.

 I've put together a list of educational resources that include links to more free work sheets, workbooks, home school curriculums, teacher resources, and learning toys.